- Windows 10 Support »

 If you don’t have a VPN profile on your PC, you’ll need to create one.
 Before you start:

-If it is for an official purpose, check if you can find the VPN Settings and / or a VPN app on the company’s intranet site when are engaged in your work or to communicate with your company’s support person.
+If it is for an official purpose, check if you can find the VPN Settings and / or a VPN app on the company’s intranet site when are engaged in your work or to communicate with your company’s support person to get help about internet problem and solution.

 - If the VPN service subscribed by you is for your personal use, check whether any application is available in Windows Store and visit VPN service websites to check whether VPN connection settings is already listed.